Get the most of your online learning time by making sure your technology meets the requirements needed for a seamless online classroom experience.

 How to update your browser

 Please note: for Internet Explorer users, we strongly recommend that you update to one of our supported browsers.
 Microsoft is discontinuing support for Internet Explorer and has released a great new product, Edge, to take its place!
 Find directions to install it here.
-If your administrator doesn’t allow installations or upgrades, please have them reach out to our tech support line to have a chat.

 Need more information?
 Check out related articles below: